Posted June 22, 2021

 in Home Care

 Please allow our specially trained in-home care team to assist you in remaining safely and comfortably in your own home while managing the effects of Parkinson’s disease on your life.
-Following a comprehensive assessment completed by an RN Care Manager, you will be assigned specially trained caregivers who are supervised and supported by the RN Care Manager who will also provide nursing care as needed in accordance with the care plan established by you, your medical team and Fedelta’s RN Care Manager.
+Following a comprehensive assessment completed by a Fedelta Care Manager, you will be assigned specially trained caregivers who are supervised and supported by the Care Manager who will also provide nursing care as needed in accordance with the care plan established by you, your medical team and Fedelta’s Care Manager.

-Our RN Care Managers are also available to put together a plan of care that can be followed by family caregivers.
-This can include in person training and support for those family caregivers as well.
+Our Care Managers are also available to put together a plan of care that can be followed by family caregivers.
+This can include in-person training and support for those family caregivers as well.
 Ask us more about this personalized program.

 Key aspects of care:

 Care provided is focused on your individual needs with attention to maintaining safety, independence, comfort, dignity and purpose.
 We will address progressive motor symptoms of balance impairment, rigidity, and tremor; as well as cognitive symptoms ranging from mild memory loss to dementia, sleep disturbances, speech or swallowing difficulty.
 Ongoing assessment ensures that necessary safety provisions or physical modifications within the home are made and caregiver reminders and assistance are altered when needed to maintain your highest level of safety, comfort and participation in daily activities of your choice.

 Specialized care addressing needs of people living with Parkinson’s includes:

 Focused effort on learning to communicate with client paying close attention to speech and non-verbal cues.